 Rice – This dessert is traditionally made using Gobindobhog rice.
 It is short-grain rice with a slightly sticky texture and an incredible aroma.

-Ghee – For the most authentic taste, try to get Bengali Jharna ghee.
+Ghee – For an authentic taste, try Bengali Jharna ghee.
 It is available in most Indian grocery stores.
-If not, then use any good quality ghee to make it.
+If not, use any good-quality ghee to make it.

-You can replace sugar with date palm jaggery, brown sugar, nolen gur, or coconut sugar.
+You can replace white sugar with date palm jaggery, brown sugar, nolen gur, or coconut sugar.

 The payesh sweetened with date palm jaggery is called khejur gurer payesh.